MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 - AI-assisted [IntelliSense recommendations based on your own code](custom-models.md) (C# only).

-- [Inference of code style and formatting conventions](code-style-inference.md) to dynamically create an [.editorconfig file](/visualstudio/ide/create-portable-custom-editor-options) from your codebase (C# only).

 - [Suggestions](intellicode-suggestions.md): IntelliCode locally tracks your edits, detects when you're performing a repetitive action, and offers to apply that same action in other, similar places (C# only).

    ![Suggestions for C# in Visual Studio](media/refactorings-illustrated.png)